anthonyrisinger/cga/README.md

 *To represent all Euclidean transformations uniformly, we must venture beyond Euclidean space itself into the realm of conformal geometry.*

-## Act II: The Conformal Breakthrough
+## Part II: The Conformal Breakthrough

 The mathematics we've built gives us power—the geometric product unifies our operations, versors transform through elegant sandwich products, complex numbers and quaternions emerge naturally from the algebra of space itself.
 Yet we stand at an impasse.
 Translation, that most basic of geometric transformations, refuses to fit our multiplicative framework.
 We can rotate elegantly, reflect perfectly, but we cannot translate without abandoning the very patterns that make our algebra powerful.